Other Leaves: Arkansas

 Federal law and guidance on this subject should be reviewed together with this section.

-- Arkansas prohibits employers from discriminating against employees who are serving on jury duty.
+- An employer may not discriminate against an employee for serving on a jury duty.
 See Jury Duty Leave.

-- Employers cannot terminate or discipline employees who are crime victims or a representative of the crime victim who, under certain circumstances, takes leave to attend a criminal proceeding or assist a prosecuting attorney in preparing for a criminal proceeding.
+- An employer cannot terminate an employee who is a crime victim who, under certain circumstances, takes leave to attend a criminal proceeding.
 See Crime Victim Leave.

-- Employees who are called to active state duty as a member of the armed forces of Arkansas or any other state have the same employment and reemployment rights as if they were called to active duty in the service of the US.
-See Arkansas Military Leave.
+- An employee called to active state duty as a member of the armed forces of Arkansas or any other state has the same employment and reemployment rights as if the employee was called to active duty in the service of the US.
+See Military Leave.